-One of only 2 Makgeolli breweries in Canada, Vrooden is bringing the unique taste of traditional Korean alcohol to Canadians
+One of only 2 Makgeolli breweries in Canada, Vrooden is bringing the unique taste of traditional Korean alcohol to Canadians.

 Carol Duplain began his brewing journey at his home in Quebec after shifting career paths from chemical engineering.
 With a focus on German lagers, Carol and his associates had the opportunity to present their product to an international beer judge, who recommended that they open a brewery.
 The rest is history.
+Sounds easier than it was, we’re sure.

 However, over time the market in Quebec became saturated with breweries, and to stay competitive, Carol designed a line of non-alcoholic beers.
-For the past 3 years, 30% of their products are alcohol-free due to the high demand from health-conscious consumers.
+For the past 3 years, 30% of their products were alcohol-free due to the high demand from health-conscious consumers.
 The younger generation is also fueling the market for alcohol-free beer, and it was this trend that prompted him to take their beers mainstream across Canada.

 Two years ago, inspired by two visits to South Korea, Carol ventured into the world of Makgeolli.
 Captivated by the unique taste of Makgeolli, and challenged by the lack of market in Canada, Geonbae Makgeolli was born.
 With the intention of introducing top-quality traditional Makgeolli to Canadian shores, Carol began importing nuruk.
 However, he soon struggled to recreate the particular taste he had found in Korea.